PCB Matrix Format

 Column Distance - Distance between Columns

-Rotate - Rotation to use when inserting the Matrix file.
+Rotate - Rotation to use when inserting the PCB Matrix file.
 Measured in Degrees.

 Mirror - Flip horizontally the insert matrix file objects.
 Either True or False.
 YES or NO is also accepted